centreon/centreon-archived/doc/en/installation/from_packages.rst

  $ yum install centreon-poller-centreon-engine

-Install mysql on the same server
+Install MySQL on the same server
 --------------------------------

-Ce chapitre décrit l'installation de mysql sur un serveur comprenant Centreon.
-This chapter describes the installation of mysql on a server including Centreon.
+This chapter describes the installation of MySQL on a server including Centreon.

 Perform the command: